AndrewJDR/glslvalidatevs/README.md

 * In the properties dialog that opens, navigate to the "User Macros" category
 * Set GLSLVALIDATOREXE to the path to your glslangValidator executable (You can alternatively set a system-wide GLSLVALIDATOREXE environment variable)
 * You may need to restart Visual Studio and reopen your project
 * Viola!
-From this point forward, any shader files you add to your project will checked upon build time.
-The following extensions are supported:
+From this point forward, files you add to your project (with the following file extensions) will sent to  glslangValidator upon build time.
+Any errors will be printed to the Build Output window in Visual Studio.
+Note, only files with the following extensions are supported by glslangValidator:
-** .frag
+  * .frag
-** .vert
+  * .vert
-** .geom
+  * .geom
-** .comp
+  * .comp
-** .tese
+  * .tese
-** .tesc
+  * .tesc
-* If you don't like this and would prefer to set your shader files up manually (see below), check out GLSLValidateTargets.props for instructions on how to disable this behavior.
+* If you would prefer to manually define which files in your project get checked, see the instructions below and also check out GLSLValidateTargets.props on how to disable the automatic file extension based item type setting.

 ## Manually setting shader files to be checked
 If you have existing shader files in your project, they won't automatically be set up to be validated at build time.
 You'll have to set their item type yourself.
 To do this: